flatlandchurch/flatland-site-hugo/content/about.md

 - label:
   image: https://flatlandchurch.com/images/about-youth-prayer.jpg
 {{< /gallery >}}

+Flatland is all about moving people to the center of God’s kingdom.
+Through creative presentations and messages you will discover what God’s kingdom is all about.
+You will also discover how being a part of God's kingdom will transform your life in a powerful way.

 If you're new to the area, new to church, or looking for a new start, our Sunday morning services are a great place to start.